SunBK201/multilspy/SUPPORT.md

 For help and questions about using this project, please create an issue with the label "question".

 ## Microsoft Support Policy
-Support for `multilspy` is limited to the resources listed above.
+Support for `scubalspy` is limited to the resources listed above.